lykogelheide/CRC_Simulation_Thesis/README.md

 **"Comparing machine learning and statistical models in capture-recapture estimators: a simulation study on bias and precision"**
 Author: Luca Y. Kogelheide
 Supervisors: Dr. Joep Burger (CBS), Dr. Jonas Klingwort (CBS), Prof. Dr. Peter Lugtig (UU)
-Faculty: Methodology and Statistics for the Behavioural, Biomedical and Social Sciences – Utrecht University; in cooperating with Statistics Netherlands (CBS)
+Faculty: Methodology and Statistics for the Behavioural, Biomedical and Social Sciences – Utrecht University; in cooperation with Statistics Netherlands (CBS)
 Date: May 11, 2025
 Ethics Approval: FETC (File No. 24-2068)